kids-first/kf-alignment-workflow/readme.md

   run_sex_metrics: {type: boolean, doc: "idxstats will be collected and X/Y ratios calculated"}
   # ADVANCED
   min_alignment_score: { type: 'int?', default: 30, doc: "For BWA MEM, Don't output alignment with score lower than INT.
 This option only affects output." }
+  bamtofastq_cpu: { type: 'int?', doc: "CPUs to allocate to bamtofastq" }
 ```

 ### Outputs: